-- 9 If you are installing an SDA server: - Accept the default installation directory or choose a different one. - (Optional if SDA is already installed) Select Use existing settings - (Optional) Select Skip database creation - Specify the port number that Deployment Automation agents will use to make Java Message Service (JMS) connections to the server. - Select Client Mutual Authentication if you want Deployment Automation to use agent authentication when connecting to the server. - Specify a username and password for a new Deployment Automation database account that will be created.
+- 9 If you are installing a DA server: - Accept the default installation directory or choose a different one. - (Optional if DA is already installed) Select Use existing settings - (Optional) Select Skip database creation - Specify the port number that Deployment Automation agents will use to make Java Message Service (JMS) connections to the server. - Select Client Mutual Authentication if you want Deployment Automation to use agent authentication when connecting to the server. - Specify a username and password for a new Deployment Automation database account that will be created.

-For details about installing and using SDA go to the Serena Support web site or the Serena Documentation Center.
+For details about installing and using DA contact Support.

-- 10 If you are installing an SSO server select one of the following: - New: install a new SSO server. - Existing: configure a connection to an existing SSO server, for example, Serena Business Manager (SBM). - 11 If you are installing an SSO server and smart card do one of the following: - For an existing SSO server
+- 10 If you are installing an SSO server select one of the following: - New: install a new SSO server. - Existing: configure a connection to an existing SSO server, for example, Solutions Business Manager (SBM). - 11 If you are installing an SSO server and smart card do one of the following: - For an existing SSO server